The reasoning.json Protocol

 Python — LangChain Integration

-from arp_loader import AgenticReasoningLoader
+from langchain_arp import AgenticReasoningLoader

 # 1. Fetch live deterministic logic from the entity's server

-loader = AgenticReasoningLoader("https://example.com")
+loader = AgenticReasoningLoader("https://arp-protocol.org")

 # 2. Compile into LLM-ready documents with corrections and reasoning